-Our Center for Excellence in Clinical Simulation provides students and healthcare providers with realistic, hands-on learning experiences that focus on safe, quality care.
+Our Simulation Center provides students and healthcare providers with learning opportunities to impact safe, quality care.

 During the simulation scenarios, participants have opportunities to apply knowledge and practice skills (assessment, psychomotor, intervention communication, and teamwork) in an environment that replicates a clinical practice environment.

 In the Simulation Center you will have the opportunity to:

 - Provide care for a birthing, infant, pediatric, or adult patient (simulator) in an evidence-based practice scenario.

 - Assume the role of a healthcare provider, orientee, patient, or family member in a scenario.